Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Each piston stroke encounters re-expansion losses in reciprocating models, and scroll compressors eliminate these.
 In addition, any losses at valve ports are eliminated, since suction and discharge valve ports do not exist in their design.

-Scroll compressors are considerably quieter in operation compared to other types of compressors, like for example rotary screw type ones due to the absence of several moving parts.
+If you were to compare a scroll compressor vs screw compressor, scroll compressors are considerably quieter in operation, not only compared to a rotary screw compressor but also other types of compressors due to the absence of several moving parts.
 Scroll compressors typically make 5 to 15 dBA lower noise than other compressor types which can be a very desirable trait.

 The fewer moving parts, lead to lower vibrations and less friction which means that scroll compressors are more durable.
 Due to lower vibration and noise, they do not need spring suspensions.
 Scroll compressors weight and footprint are considerably smaller compared to other bulkier types of compressors in use nowadays.